-Demand for Organic remains a significant opportunity with many positive factors for the category.

-Organic sales around the world continue to grow strongly as we see organic food sales outpacing the growth of non-organic food.
+Organic demand remains a significant opportunity with many positive factors for the category.
+Globally, organic sales continue to grow strongly as we see organic food sales outpacing the growth of non-organic food.

 This growth is underpinned by an increasing consumer desire for healthy, nutritious, safe and good tasting foods that are also good for the environment.
-As the world's population become more conscious of their consumption, they are increasingly more willing to pay a premium for what is healthy for them and healthy for the planet.
+As the world's population become more conscious of their consumption, they are increasingly more willing to pay a premium for healthy products which are also good the environment.

-Across the global organic category, Europe and North America combined account for around 90 percent of organic food sales, with Asia markets combined accounting for just 6% of sales.
-The core markets for Zespri Organic Kiwifruit remain Europe, Japan and North America, which account for around over 80 percent of Zespri Organic sales by volume.
+Across the global organic category, Europe and North America combined account for around 90 percent of organic food sales, with Asia markets accounting for just 7% of sales.
+The core markets for Zespri Organic Kiwifruit remain Europe, Japan and North America, which account for over 80 percent of Zespri Organic sales by volume.

-We expect Class 1 Organic Green NZ supply will continue to fluctuate, with volumes supplied likely to stay around 3 million trays during the five-year period.
-There is continued strong demand for Organic Green which is exceeding supply significantly.
-During the 2019/20 season, Zespri again achieved strong average returns on a per tray basis.
-Organic returns are volume sensitive and significant year-on-year changes in yield in recent seasons challenges the ability to hold returns at a per hectare level.
+We expect Class I Organic Green NZ supply will continue to fluctuate, with volumes supplied likely to stay around 3 million trays during the five-year period.
+There is continued strong demand for Organic Green and for the 2020/21 season, Zespri again is forecasting strong average returns on a per-tray basis.
+Significant year-on-year changes in yield in recent seasons challenges the ability to hold returns at a per hectare level, and to hold and build sustainable value in the category in the long-term.
 The challenge is to return per hectare value sufficient to offset yield and size differentials compared to conventional.

-The forecast supply of Class 1 Organic SunGold is expected to increase significantly over this planning window from 990,000 trays supplied in 2019/20 to over 4 million trays supplied in 2024/25.
-The Outlook takes into account Greenfields developments coming into production, alongside conversions from conventional SunGold coming into full organic certification.
+The forecast supply of Class 1 Organic SunGold Kiwifruit is expected to increase significantly over this planning window from 1.4 million trays supplied in 2020/21 to almost 4 million trays supplied in 2025/26.
+The Outlook takes into account Greenfields developments coming into production, alongside conversions from conventional SunGold Kiwifruit coming into full organic certification.